Home » What is Art?

 What, then, in our own time is not art, according to Tolstoy’s criteria?

 What about popular romance novels?
-The reader certainly experiences feelings communicated by the author.
+I know, I beat up on Romance readers last time.
+Still, in Romances the reader certainly experiences feelings communicated by the author.
 At times the passionate feelings are intense.
 Are popular romances art?
+Be careful before you answer.
+Don’t just say it depends on what you call art.
+That’s the whole point of this series—to think about what is art and what is not.

-What about Westerns and action novels?
+Well, what about Westerns and action novels?
 Don’t we feel the tension in the air as the moment of decision in the gunfight arrives?
 Don’t we thrill at the chase scenes?
-When the villain gets blown to smithereens by some clever stratagem of the hero, doesn’t our heart race?
+When the villain gets blown to smithereens by some clever stratagem of the hero’s, doesn’t our heart race?
 Are popular Westerns and action novels art?

 Well, surely popular horror novels are art.
 Oh how our blood curdles as the sticky situations abound one after another.
 We even have nightmares from the feeling communicated by the author.
 Isn’t this art?
 Surely, Leo, you’ll grant us our horror novels, right?